CVanderbilt/ft_containers_42/README.md

 ## TODO

 - avl_tree.hpp:
-  - Add operator= support using deep copy and update copy constructor to use the new operator=
   - Properly finish max_size method
   - Clean iterator implementation and update todo list with todo comments in there
   - Check if the destructor of the stored class is being called when deleting its node